Yamato-Security/WELA/README.md

 ```

 ## audit-filesize
+`audit-filesize` command checks the Windows Event Log file size and compares it with the recommended settings from **Yamato Security**.

 ### `audit-filesize` command examples
 Check Windows Event Log file size by YamatoSecurity recommended settings and save to CSV:
 ```